 - Food: $50 a night for 5 nights or $250 total – I tried to limit how much food I bought, but there was one night where I went out with a few dealer friends and we went out to Texas de Brazil.
 I went to the hot bar at Whole Foods a couple times, which lasted me about 3 days total.
 I ended up spending around $160.

 - Spending money to acquire inventory to resell: $2,500 – I set aside my target spending money.
-I also brought some inventory with me to sell, trade, flip.
+I also brought some inventory with me to sell or trade.
 I acquired tons of inventory but also passed up on tons of inventory even though I was not set up as a dealer.
 The amount of deals to be had especially as a dealer is limitless.
 Not including the value of the inventory acquired, I spent $4,000 out of pocket.
 If it were not for the inventory I brought with me to sell, I would have ended up spending way more than $4,000.

 In 2019, The National will take place in Chicago.
 Although I was offered to be a dealer by some of my dealer friends, I do not feel like I have enough capital to take advantage of the deals to be had.
 This is part FOMO (fear of missing out) and part concern about having to pay 4 figures just to set up.
 This is one area in which I will hold off on taking action and continue to build experience walking around and making connections.
 Ideally, I would want to have around $25,000-50,000 in spending money as a dealer to buy inventory.
 The potential to buy is crazy good.
 I am definitely targeting being a dealer for The National 2021 because 2020 will be in Atlantic City and that is a no go for me.
 I am extremely confident that I will be in a MUCH better financial spot than I am in now.